Healthy Homes Assessment Karamu

 Insulation Karamu

-The "R" signifies thermal resistance, and is a measure of how well insulation can withstand heat flow.
+The "R" signifies thermal resistance and is a gauge of how well the insulation withstands heat flow.
 The more R-value is higher, the better the insulation.

 Karamu Moisture Ingress & Drainage

-Making sure your rental property is protected from dampness isn’t just about the interior of the building but you must make sure there is somewhere for rain, surface or ground water and also stop it from getting inside.
-When it is damp and moisture, it is usually what you don’t see that can become a big problem and cause the property to suffer and affecting the tenant’s health.
+Keeping your rental property safe from moisture isn’t just about the interior of the building but you must ensure there is somewhere for surface or ground water, and stop it from coming inside.
+When it is about damp and water, it is usually those concerns that you aren’t aware of that could be a huge problem that can cause damage to your investment and harming your tenant’s health.

-Rental properties need to be equipped with effective drainage to eliminate floodwaters, surface water and ground water.
-This includes an appropriate runoff or outfall.
-Making sure that water has a proper place to go, and also that it doesn’t get sucked into buildings is an essential part of maintaining your property’s dry.
+Rental properties should be equipped with effective drainage to remove rainwater, storm water, and ground water, including the proper outfall or runoff.
+Making sure that the water has a proper place to go, and it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.

-In addition to a drainage system to avoid the ingress of moisture, if your rental has an enclosed gap between floorboards and the ground, a ground water barrier must be put in place when it is reasonably practicable to do so.
+Alongside a drainage system to avoid the ingress of moisture, if your property has an enclosed space between floorboards and the surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-A ground moisture barrier is generally a sheet of polythene that is placed over the ground, in order to block any moisture that is present in the ground from rising into the building.
-It also assists in preventing water damage to the floor insulation.
+The ground-moisture barrier generally a sheet of polythene that is placed over the ground, in order to block any moisture present in the ground from accumulating into the building.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection